Bubblr-Inc/ai-vault-aws-installation/README.md

 At this stage we assume you have the following:
 1. Access to your AWS account via the account cli with permissions described here https://github.com/Bubblr-Inc/ai-vault-aws-installation/blob/main/doc/INSTALLPERMISSIONS.md
 2. Permssion to install tools su
 3. A running EKS Kubernetes Cluster and you have a note of its name.
+This maybe the one you have already or one you built in the the "Preparing for intallation" step.

-4. A running RDS PostGres Database
+5. A running PostGres Database.
+Like the EKS cluster, this can be an existing one, or one you create in the "Preparing for intallation" step.
-5. Login credentials to RDS postgres
+6. A Database user and postgres.
+This needs to be powerful enough to create schemas and tables.
-6. Your URL such as ai-vault.myorg.tld
+7. Your URL such as ai-vault.myorg.tld
-7. E-mail address and Login Credentials for you e-mail
+8. E-mail address and Login Credentials for your e-mail

 ### Authenticate your command line
-Following the instructions here https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-authentication.html
+Follow the instructions here https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-authentication.html

 ### Install and Authenticate your kubectl amd eksctl tools
-Install
+Installation Instructions:
 eksctl: https://eksctl.io/installation

 kubectl: https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html